SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Structure Declaration
 ---------------------

-A structure declaration introduces a named, structure type into your program.
+A :newTerm:`structure declaration` introduces a named, structure type into your program.
 Structure declarations begin with the keyword ``struct`` and have the following form:

 .. syntax-outline::